 Advertise Lake Vacation Rentals

 Pitch Lake was officially discovered by Sir Walter Raleigh in 1594 while he sailed around Trinidad.
 The practical Raleigh used the pitch to caulk his ship.
 Within the next three hundred years, tar from Lake Pitch found its way into road surfaces and waterproofing applications in nearly every developed country around the world.
-The asphalt was extracted by slave labor for much of that time until the British Empire announces they would abolish slavery in several years.
+The asphalt was extracted by slave labor for much of that time until the British Empire announced they would abolish slavery in several years.
 The enterprising Trinidad and Tobago slaves managed a peaceful rebellion and gained their freedom early.
 The resulting labor shortage caused the local land owners to import indentured workers from China and India, resulting in a mix of cultures, religions and traditions on the two islands.
 The pitch is still being extracted commercially from Pitch Lake.
-The removed material has only dropped the level of the lake to about 30 feet below sea level in all of these years; it is obviously being replenished from below.
+Although the removed material has dropped the level of the lake to about 30 feet below sea level over 400+ years, it is obviously being replenished from below.

-There are many opportunities for vacation rentals in the area near Lake Pitch.
+There are many opportunities for vacation rentals in the area near Pitch Lake.
 San Fernando has a variety of lodging opportunities.
 Although Tobago is more popular for holiday rentals, surprising bargains can be found on Trinidad, including villas, vacation apartments, resorts and bed-and-breakfasts.
 Some hostels and campgrounds exist close to beaches and local nightlife.
 Real estate is sometimes available as existing owners move on or move up.
-One couldn't find a better spot to do scientific research, perhaps on natural tar microbes or native Caribbean bird life than the area around Lake Pitch.
+One couldn't find a better spot to do scientific research, perhaps on natural tar microbes or native Caribbean bird life than the area around Pitch Lake.
 Check out Trinidad and Lake Pitch; you may have found your life's calling!

 Copyright © 2007-2013 Lakelubbers LLC.
 All Rights Reserved.